 In December, juniors are assigned to a college counselor.

-In January, each junior starts meeting individually with her college counselor.
+Also in January, each junior starts meeting individually with her college counselor.
 They are required to meet at least three times with their college counselor before the end of May.
-During these meetings counselors collaborate with them on the process of putting together a list based on their needs and goals and the competitiveness of each institution vis-a-vis their academic record at Dana.
+During these meetings, they will collaborate with their counselor and put together a list based on their needs, goals and the competitiveness of each institution vis-a-vis their academic record at Dana.

 Throughout the process, college counselors also welcome the opportunity to meet with parents.
 Although their daughters may want them as far away as possible, and insist they have everything under control, parents will certainly have some questions and concerns.